GuiMarion/Exercises-PureData/README.md

 ### Compile

-To compile our externals, you can use our Makefile, to do so please go to the corresponding directory, for exemple,
+To compile our externals, you can use our Makefile, to do so, go to the corresponding directory, for exemple,

       cd Part1_Tools